PeterCamilleri/CX16/docs/proc_grammar.md

 ## Non-Grammar Elements

 Some elements of *proc* are only lexical in scope.
 Comments are converted into a single space for the purpose of parsing.
+Two styles of comment are
+supported: the Pascal style contained inside { ... } and the Ruby style with a # ... to the eol comment.

 <pre><code>
 comment    &rarr; ("{" {stuff | eol | comment)* "}")